oslabs-beta/Ponder/README.md

 ## About

 Ponder is a simple ORM for PostGRES built for Deno.
 Create, read, update, delete tables, columns, rows, and cells.
-Ponder is available for import at https://deno.land/x/ponder@v0.0.2/mod.ts.
+Ponder is available for import at https://deno.land/x/ponder.

 ## Features

--Basic CRUD functionality for interacting with your PostGRES Database -Basic functionality for managing your SQL Tables
+-Basic CRUD functionality for interacting with your PostGRES Database -Introspect database and modify database tables through models in accordance with principles of OOP -Introspect your database for a visual representation of your tables

 ## Installation